twoporeguys/ui-engineering-test/README.md

 - subscribe / unsubscribe to page changes (only one page can be subscribed to at a time)

 It must be possible to browse through the projects / pages.

+It is also recommended that you write at least one test as an exemplar of your approach to testing.

 ## Backend API